Ominox0/Riko/README.md

 Beta testing (New) programing language based on python

-inside of .rk file your can import : python, c, c++.
+inside of .rk file your can import : riko scripts [Later you will be able to import python to!]

-.json are used for data storage
+[.json are used for data storage]